Kowloon Shangri-La

-Kowloon Shangri-La is a five-star hotel of the Hong Kong–based Shangri-La Hotels and Resorts group.
+Kowloon Shangri-La is a hotel of the Hong Kong–based Shangri-La Hotels and Resorts group.
 It is located on Mody Road in Tsim Sha Tsui East overlooking Victoria Harbour and the Hong Kong Island skyline.
 It is the sister hotel to the Island Shangri-La in Admiralty district, Hong Kong.

+It is recently rated as a four star hotel in the Forbes Travel Guide in 2026.

 History

 The history of the hotel is tied to the history of the Shangri-La Hotels and Resorts chain, which began with the opening of the Shangri-La Hotel in Singapore, in 1971.
 The Kuok Group, which built the Singapore hotel, put it under the management of Western International Hotels.
-Kuok entered the hotel management world in 1979 when Kuok Hotels was formed to manage the Rasa Sayang Resort and Spa in Penang, the Golden Sands Resort in Penang, and The Fijian, Yanuca Island, on Fiji.
+Kuok entered hotel management in 1979 when Kuok Hotels was formed to manage the Rasa Sayang Resort and Spa in Penang, the Golden Sands Resort in Penang, and The Fijian, Yanuca Island, on Fiji.

 A management contract with Western International for the new Hong Kong property was signed on 1 August 1978 and the Shangri-La Hotel opened on 17 June 1981, managed by Westin Hotels, the new name of Western International as of 5 January 1981.
 In 1983, the Kuok Group created Shangri-La International Hotel Management Ltd. The hotel was soon after renamed the Kowloon Shangri-La.

 In April 1991,Shangri-La Hotels and Resorts assumed management of the Kowloon Shangri-La from Westin.